 No boot devices available

-If the computer hard drive is not working, has not yet been setup, or there are no other bootable devices you will receive an error such as "no bootable device" or "no boot devices available" when the computer boots up.
+If the computer hard drive is not working, has not yet been setup, or there are no other bootable devices you will receive an error when the computer boots.
+Common errors in this situation are "no bootable device" or "no boot devices available".
 This error is an indication that the computer looked at all available devices, but did not see any drive with boot files.
 If the computer was working before getting this error message and no any new hardware has been added, it's very likely that your hard drive has failed.

 However, before assuming the hard drive has failed make sure no cables (especially USB cables) are connected to the computer and that all diskettes, CD's, and any other USB devices are disconnected from the computer.